 The reaction between acids and carbonates can be very useful: for example, the same reaction as in the experiment takes place when fizzing tablets dissolve, while the reaction between sodium hydrocarbonate NaHCO3 (baking soda) and acetic acid (which is contained in vinegar) makes the dough airy in baked goods.

 What does this foam consist of?

-The foam is simply a lot of carbon dioxide gas CO2 which makes the liquid soap form bubbles.
-And, of course, the food coloring anthocyanin, which can be found in grapeskin, and which makes the foam much more spectacular.
-You might also notice some particles of a white solid in the foam - these are small amounts of the initial powders (citric acid and sodium carbonate) which have neither reacted with one another nor dissolved in the water.
+The foam is simply a lot of carbon dioxide gas CO2 that makes the liquid soap form bubbles.
+Plus, of course, the food coloring anthocyanin, which can be found in grapeskin, and which makes the foam much more spectacular.
+You might also notice some particles of a white solid in the foam – these are small amounts of the initial powders (citric acid and sodium carbonate) which have neither reacted with one another nor dissolved in the water.

 But how does this foam form?

 As we’ve already figured out, the foam forms when a large amount of carbon dioxide gas bubbles vigorously through the liquid soap.
 But how does the carbon dioxide form?

 Initially, we mix two substances: citric acid H3C6H5O7 and sodium carbonate Na2CO3.
 As solids, they don’t interact with each other.
 They react when we add water, or in this case, the water-based anthocyanin solution.